 While I haven't actually tried making it using more traditional methods, I wondered if it could be more easily and quickly made by using the Instant Pot.

-If you are wanting more smoky flavour for your baba ganoush, I recommend either adding some liquid smoke or making it using traditional methods.
+If you are wanting more smoky flavor for your low FODMAP baba ganoush, I recommend either adding some liquid smoke or making it using traditional methods.
 My Instant Pot method is considerably faster than traditional methods and most likely a lot less work.

-What does baba ganoush have to do with my friend, Carrie?
+What does low FODMAP baba ganoush have to do with my friend, Carrie?

 As you may have read in my previous blog, Instagram or Facebook posts, my dad passed away over the summer.
 This was difficult for me on many levels, but one factor that made things super complicated was living 2,500 miles away from my family in Michigan, including my dad.
 Generally speaking, going to Michigan to visit family is quite the journey, and much more so during the pandemic when there are higher restrictions and fewer flight options.